Catalina Island Avalon harbor at golden hour, the iconic Casino Building, palm-fringed waterfront, and yachts moored in turquoise water

 Best for Solo Retreat in Catalina Island

 A solo trip to Catalina is one of the best decisions a Californian can make.
 The ferry empties you of obligations on the way over; the absence of cars empties you of the rest.
 Mt.
 Ada for the silence above the harbor and a chair on the veranda no one will interrupt.
 The Avalon Hotel for the rooftop sundeck, the small footprint, and the kind of weekend you remember in detail.
-La Pacifica Inn for divers and snorkellers — the reef at Lover's Cove is across the road.
+Hotel Mac Rae for the only genuinely beachfront rooms in Avalon, with the Pacific a step from the lobby.

 Best Setting